truemagic-coder/jupiter/README.md

-# Jupiter
+# Jupiter-Solana
-Jupiter is a Python library for interacting with the Jupiter aggregator on the Solana blockchain.
+Jupiter-Solana is a Python library for interacting with the Jupiter aggregator on the Solana blockchain.

 ## Features
 * Token swapping